21st Century Thinking Is Just Different

-This hints at the concept not so much of student motivation, but student impetus.
+This hints at the concept not so much of student motivation but student impetus.

 It is curious why we continue to take this question for granted or to respond to it with adultisms—well-intentioned (and often accurate) notions of citizenship and ‘knowledge is power’ that can fail to resonate with learners in an era of like.

-20thCentury Models In a 21st Century Environment
+20th-Century Models In a 21st-Century Environment

 If the 20th-century model was to measure the accuracy and ownership of information, the 21st century’s model is form and interdependence.
 The close thinking needed to grasp this is not beyond the reach of a typical middle school student, but it may be beyond their thinking habits.

-Facing the barrage of information, task, and procedure they tend to on a daily basis in the classroom, and on their video games and YouTube videos and social media and text messages, students form digital habits as natural as a reflex.
+Facing the barrage of information, task, and procedure they tend to on a daily basis in the classroom and on their video games and YouTube videos and social media, and text messages, students form digital habits as natural as a reflex.
 And like reflexes, these habits are a matter of protection and survival, especially as they seek out currencies and value in learning.
 Instinct kicks in, and they quickly establish what’s most important in a given context.

 Messaging with friends, empathy and identity matter.
 And the timing of messages.
-Minor gestures with seemingly large meaning.
+Minor gestures with seemingly large meanings.
 In the classroom, other things are prioritized–including adherence, compliance, and impersonal, external evaluation.
 This worked when there were no other options, but learning options today don’t just abound, they dwarf formal learning institutions in every way but clout with the power-holders—parents, teachers, deans, and curriculum designers.